 New service from Business in the Community Ireland

-We are developing a new service to help our members do something about biodiversity, whether they’re based in a city-centre office or on a large rural site, in the financial services sector, ICT, pharma or extractives.
+A service is in place to help our members do something about biodiversity, whether they’re based in a city-centre office or on a large rural site, in the financial services sector, ICT, pharma or extractives.
 Through this initiative, we hope to inspire Irish businesses to re-frame biodiversity as a valuable business asset that has the potential to create shared value between employees, managers, clients, communities, suppliers, regulators and funders.

-Keep an eye on our website for case studies and look out for our biodiversity workshop which is happening in June.
+Keep an eye on our website for case studies and look out for our biodiversity workshops.